pgdr/talks/decoration/talk.md

 # Decoration -- Decorators and context managers in Python

+## Abstract

+Once you've learnt the basics of Python, the first things to learn that really separates Python from other languages are decorators and context managers.

+Decorators are functions that wrap and possibly modify functions.
+They may alter the input to a function, or alter the output of the function.
+They may change the storage of a function, etc.

+Decorators allow you to write a function in the way it is supposed to be written, and if that "just doesn't work", let you decorate it to be even more powerful.

+If you've ever thought "I must remember to clean up later", Python will help you with a context manager.
+You have probably seen the `with open` construct.
+We go into more details what that means and how to define your own `with`.

+## Introduction

 We will talk about two advanced but simple features of Python that make coding more fun (and more safe and more sane and everything).